 What skills can enable you to make a difference?

-As well as engaging your potential employer, you want to show how your passion about making a difference in the world is relevant.
+As well as engaging your potential employer, you have to show how your passion about making a difference in the world is relevant.
+You will need to show what skills you have gained by living out your passion.about making a difference in the world is relevant.
 You will need to show what skills you have gained by living out your passion.

-Don’t sell yourself short by thinking your voluntary experience is unimpressive.
-Think about a particular time when initiative, communication, planning, organisation, teamwork or digital skills were needed and mention how you used these skills to achieve a certain result.
+Do not sell yourself short thinking your voluntary experience is unimpressive.
+Think about a particular time when initiative, communication, planning, organization, teamwork or digital skills were needed and mentioned.

 What are your career goals?